What is Landing Page Optimization?

 11 Core Elements of a High Converting Landing Page

-A high-converting landing page relies on five essential elements that work together harmoniously to guide visitors toward taking action.
+A high-converting landing page relies on essential elements that work together harmoniously to guide visitors toward taking action.

 The core components include placing your primary value proposition above the fold, crafting a clear and compelling offer, implementing strong calls-to-action, incorporating trust elements with social proof, and maintaining an intuitive design layout that reduces friction.